10 Common Tax Mistakes Business Owners Make

 8. Incorrect Depreciation

-Common errors include:
+Common mistakes include:

-• Not placing property in service properly
+• Not recording when property is placed in service

 9. Improper Allocation of Business vs. Personal Expenses

-• Home office
+• Home offices

-• Travel with personal days
+• Travel that includes personal time

 10. Paying Yourself Incorrectly